What Are Footer Links? (+ Do They Help SEO?)

 Footer links and SEO

 Footer links are a hot topic in the SEO world because their importance has changed over time.
-However, like all changes to Google’s SEO algorithms, pros debate about the magnitude of the changes and how important this section still is from an SEO perspective.
+However, like all changes to Google’s SEO algorithms, pros debate about the magnitude of the changes and how important this section still is from an SEO perspective, especially when it comes to the impact of a footer backlink.

 Here’s what we do know: the footer is an essential navigation tool for your website visitors, and approaches that provide a better user experience also tend to translate into positive SEO points.
 Site navigation is important, so Google will place at least some value on a well-organized footer that makes it easier to get around a site.